Shohan494/l5.5/readme.md

 - *** database seeder ***

-- most important, sellers table was not found, had to create protected var $table on users model
+- most important, sellers table was not found, had to create protected var $table on User model

 - *** handling errors using laravel handlers at app/Exceptions/Handler.php ***